octo-technology/tezos-academy/src/Chapters/Camel/ChapterConditionals/course.md

 Booleans are typed _bool_ in LIGO :

 ```
-const a: bool = true // or false
+let a: bool = true // or false
 ```

 ## Comparing Values